StatusZer0/StatusZer0/README.md

 idk what to say here so I'll paste my discord bio

-- Canadian Programmer
+- Canadian Programmer & Game Dev
-- Having a big Minecraft phase (I’m down to play multiplayer if you wanna)
 - Your not average trans lesbian catgirl :3
-- DM's open for anything (except nsfw or bigotry)
+- DM's open if you wanna be friends/want to ask anything

-btw my discord is the.real.zer0 if you wanna chat
+btw my discord is _statuszer0 if you wanna chat